skydivin4ng3l/B4DI/.github/ISSUE_TEMPLATE/new-planned-feature.md

 ---
-name: New Feature
+name: New Planned Feature
-about: Describe a New Feature
+about: This for the Creator only
 title: "[Feature] "
 labels: enhancement
 assignees: skydivin4ng3l